NO Wait Lists! Spring & Summer Litters are Coming Soon

 Food, Vet, Grooming, & Training for your puppy's first 6 months.

-Every Sunny Ridge Puppy goes home with a 1 lb bag of the food he/she has been eating.
-Puppies over 20lbs (anticipated adult weight) eat Purina Pro Plan Performance 30/20 All Life Stage.
-Puppies under 20lbs (anticipated adult weight) eat Purina Pro Plan Focus Small Breed Puppy.
-Both are chicken based.
+Your Sunny Ridge Puppy goes home with a 1lb bag of the food he/she has been eating.
+Puppies over 20lbs (anticipated adult weight) eat Purina Pro Plan Performance 30/20 All Life Stage (Chicken).
+Puppies under 20lbs (anticipated adult weight) eat Purina Pro Plan Focus Small Breed Puppy (Chicken).
 Please have a full bag of food ready at home for your puppy.
 Our provided bags are excellent for travel and usually lasts 1-4 days depending on the size of your puppy.
 It's important to wait at least 2 weeks before changing your puppy's diet.
 If you switch to a new brand of food, its best to stay with a chicken formula for 1st transition.
 Any 1st treats should also be chicken.
 We then recommend a rotation between multiple proteins/formulas throughout the year.

 We send each puppy home with 3 of our favorite toys!
 One to squeak, one to tug, one to chase!
 Toys will vary from litter to litter and are size appropriate for your puppy.
 We recommend toys with reinforced edges and without stuffing!